Chorizo con Papas

 • Chorizo can burn easily, so pay attention and never leave the pan unattended when cooking it.

-• Some types of potatoes hold better their shape, for example waxy potatoes such as red, Pontiac, Yukon Gold and Kennebec.
+• Some types of potatoes hold better their shape, for example, waxy potatoes such as red, Pontiac, Yukon Gold, and Kennebec.

 • You’ll need some fat to fry the potatoes, so, if your chorizo doesn’t have enough fat, double the amount of oil suggested in the recipe.

-Watch The Video
+Video

-Chorizo con papas recipe.
+Chorizo con Papas

-4
+4 servings

 prep 5 minutes